Real-Time-DSP/lab/lab5/index.md

 * Why we had the stripes when using the receiver demo.
 (Week 1)

-* What does the eye diagram actually show.
-(Week 1)

 * Explain how does the Costas loop compensate for frequency offset at the receiver.(Week 2)

 * What are the trade-offs of increasing the number of symbols M. (Week 3)